multiversx/mx-docs/docs/validators/operation-mods.md

 ./node --operation-mode lite-observer
 ```

-The `lite-observer` operation mode will change the node's configuration in order to make it efficient for real-time requests,
+The `lite-observer` operation mode will change the node's configuration in order to make it efficient for real-time requests
 by disabling the trie snapshotting mechanism and making sure that older data is removed.

 A use-case for such an observer would be serving live balances requests, or broadcasting transactions, eliminating the costly operations